nickocruzm/PCAP/File_Streams.md

 ```

-### readline
+### readline and readlines

-readline will return a string of the line of input
-else it will return an empty string
+**readline** will read one line and return it as a string.
+If it is currently at the end of file, else it will return an empty string

+**readlines** tries to read all the file contnets, and returns a list of strings, one element per file line (A[0] = line1,
+A[i] = line(i+1) ).
+We are also able to pass in an **maximum accepted input buffer** integer(n) argurment into the readlines method.
+Doing so will only read (n) lines of a file.
+When the EOF is reached, readlines returns and empty list.

 ## idk the name yet